 Barbados has long been called Land of the Flying Fish, not just because the waters around the island teem with flying fish, but because it’s also the national dish.
-It could just as easily be called land of the pink beaches when its languorous, powdery soft sands are aglow in the setting sun.
-Sparkling turquoise waters, lush flowering gardens, dazzling nightlife, and a deep-rooted island heritage also define this little piece of paradise – the easternmost island in the Lesser Antilles.
-From its UNESCO World Heritage capital to its hauntingly beautiful eastern coastline to its rich cultural ambiance, Barbados is a beautiful vacation destination.
-Photo: PHB.cz/Fotolia
+From its UNESCO World Heritage capital to its hauntingly beautiful eastern coastline to its rich cultural ambiance, Barbados is an amazing Caribbean vacation destination.

 Harrison’s Cave, a magnificent natural wonder, is situated in the central uplands of Barbados in the heart of the country.
 This crystallized limestone cave is distinguished by its deep pools of transparent water, flowing streams, and towering columns.
 Visitors will be mesmerized by the white flow stones and the speleothems that decorate the cave.
 Guests can experience this incomparable underground oasis on one of several tours offered, including a 1-hour tram, walk-in, or scenic gully tour.
 They also offer a 3.5-hour Eco-Adventure Tour, which is the most intimate of the choices, where guests can trek through the cave utilizing head lamps, helmets, and knee pads.